J-Sanderson/100-days-of-code/log-round2.md

 ### Day 41: April 20 2018

 **Today's Progress:** Working on the graphs and fixed the scales by creating two arrays out of the initial nested array, one for each axis.
 I now have a good enough looking graph, now it needs the bar hover effect specified in the project.
 Will need to look up how to do that.
+[This seems like what I'm going for.](http://bl.ocks.org/Caged/6476579)

 **Thoughts:** Much better than yesterday, and I have some idea of what I'm doing when I work with a scale now.